OctopusDeploy/OctopusDeploy-Api/sections/links.md

 API requests that return a collection based on a RavenDB query will return a flag indicating whether the results are stale (`IsStale` above).
 The link template also specifies that the `nonStale` query string parameter can be passed.

-Note that by default, all requests to the Octopus Deploy API will return stale results, which means we can serve requests quickly.
+**By default, all query API requests will be allowed to return stale results.** We do this so that most requests can be served quickly.
 Requesting non-stale results will cause the Octopus Server to wait until the RavenDB indexes have been updated before the results are returned.
-We recommend using non-stale results wherever possible, which is why this is the default.
+If a scenario requires non-stale results, you will need to specify `nonStale` explicitly.